pydantic/pydantic/README.md

 ## Example of direct usage

-_NOTE: You should not need to use pydantic-core directly, instead use pydantic which which in turn uses pydantic-core._
+_NOTE: You should not need to use pydantic-core directly; instead, use pydantic, which in turn uses pydantic-core._

 ```py
 from pydantic_core import SchemaValidator, ValidationError